-- Interpretation of the CMS guidelines that regulate billing and supporting documentation varies across health care systems.
-We recommend that the preceptor contact the director of advanced practice, the business manager, or the system's credentialing office for the policy regarding the use of graduate student notes as the basis for billing. - The SON's interpretation of the new CMS guidelines is that CMS does now allow a practicing APRN to bill for patient services using a graduate student note. - For optimal learning of the advanced practice role, we strongly recommend that the graduate student write patient notes and H&Ps in the electronic health record of the clinical site.
+• Interpretation of the CMS guidelines that regulate billing and supporting documentation varies across health care systems.
+We recommend that the preceptor contact the director of advanced practice, the business manager, or the system's credentialing office for the policy regarding the use of graduate student notes as the basis for billing.